-For ease of installation, the converter does not require a configuration setup and will typically work immediately upon connection of LAN and telecom cables.
+For ease of installation, the converter requires only minimal configuration setup via HTTP - typically setting the CRC-length and scrambling state - and will then work immediately upon connection of LAN and telecom cables.

 The hot-swappable converter card draws a minimal amount of power and may be purchased in a variety of chassis.
-Standalone, single units ship in high-reliability, fan-free 1U chassis with rackmount brackets and are available in a 100-240VAC or a $\pm 35-75$ volt DC models.
+Standalone, single units ship in high-reliability, fan-free 1U chassis with rackmount brackets and are available in a 100-240VAC or a \pm 35-75 volt DC models.
 NEBS-III, redundant-power multicard chassis are available in 6-slot/1U and 20-slot/3U versions.